Light and rich classic cream scones with chocolate chips and bananas.

 Keep kneading the dough on a floured surface a few more times (about 6 times) until the dough is slightly sticky but easy to handle.
 Pat the dough into a 9-inch circle and cut it into 8 even rectangles (like a pizza).
 I suggest sprinkling the coarse sugar on the top of the scones for extra crunchiness.

-After I baked these scones, I put them in the freezer (right after I ate 2-3!).
+After I baked these scones, I put them in the freezer (right after I ate 3 of them).
 The next morning I gave 2 frozen scones to my mom and told her to wait until they were at room temperature.
-Later that day she told me that after she took one bite, it was so good that she ate the whole thing almost frozen!
-She said she just couldn’t help herself 🙂
+Later that day she told me that after she took one bite, it was so good that she ate the whole thing almost frozen.
+She said she just couldn’t help herself.

 Like mother, like daughter.